ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

 #### Security

 This release contains security changes.
-For each of following advisories evaluate the vulnerability to determine whether you might have been affected.
+For each of the following advisories, evaluate the vulnerability to determine whether you might have been affected.
 If so, take appropriate action, for example by [revoking passwords](https://doc.ibexa.co/en/latest/users/passwords/#revoking-passwords) for all affected users.

-You can find the two advisories below:

 ##### <abbr title="Browser Reconnaissance & Exfiltration via Adaptive Compression of Hypertext">BREACH</abbr> vulnerability